lulzyyy/lulzyOgar/README.md

 ### Public Server
 If you want 24/7 cheap public server with anti-ddos, check www.ovh.com

+### Node.js Version
+I recommend using version 4.4.5 of Node.js, it's well tested, stable etc. If you have older version, then update it.

 ## Obtaining and Using

 First, you need Node.js.